karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PermissionGroupApiInterface/updatePermissionGroupByName.md

-PermissionGroupApiInterface::updatePermissionGroupByName — Updates the permissionGroup row identified by the given name.
+PermissionGroupApiInterface::updatePermissionGroupByName — Updates the permission group row identified by the given name.